graphql/graphql-scalars/README.md

 available reference documents.
 We will permit small edits which do not change specification semantics, such as typo fixes.

-A new version of a Custom Scalar specification should have a new scalar name, either with a number appended such as `<scalar-name>2`, or a different name such as `OffsetDateTime` to differentiate from `DateTime`.
+A new version of a Custom Scalar specification can either use a new scalar name or aadd a version as part of its url like `scalars/contributed/<github-user-name>/<version>/<scalar-name>.md`.

 ## Licensing